jonikanerva/express_template/readme.md

 ## Migrations

 Generate database migrations from the CLI with `pg-migrate create migration_name`, this generates an unique file to `/migrations/[timestamp]_migration_name.js`.
-Add `up` and `down` functions to generate file and run migrations from the CLI with `yarn migrate`.
+Add `up` and `down` functions to generated file.

+Run migrations from the CLI with `yarn migrate`.

 ## Routes